unclecaptain5426/Chrome-on-NT-Compatibility-by-Build/readme.md

 DISCLAIMER

 This guide is an unofficial, community-made compatibility guide.
 It is NOT affiliated with, endorsed, or supported by Google or Microsoft.
 All product names, trademarks, and copyrights belong to their respective owners.
 This repository does not contain any proprietary Google binaries.
-It only documents compatibility behavior on legacy Windows systems and does not distribute any proprietary software.
+It only documents compatibility behavior on legacy Windows systems.

+All binaries must be obtained by the user from official sources only.
+This guide does not provide or link to any downloads.

 WORD OF CAUTION